joncampbell123/dosbox-x/README.md

 Notable features in DOSBox-X
 ----------------------------

 Although based on the DOSBox project, DOSBox-X is now a separate project because both have their own separate schedules and development priorities.
-For example, the main focus of DOSBox is for running DOS games while DOSBox-X goes way beyond this.
+For example, the main focus of DOSBox is for running DOS games whereas DOSBox-X goes way beyond this.
 At this time DOSBox-X already has a great number of features that do not exist in DOSBox.
 Examples of such features include:

 * GUI menu bar and configuration tool